Bernard Hebda: Archbishop of Saint Paul and Minneapolis

 On March 24, 2016, Francis named Hebda as archbishop of Saint Paul and Minneapolis.
 He was installed in the Cathedral of Saint Paul in St. Paul, Minnesota, on May 13, 2016.

 A major defining aspect of Hebda's tenure in the archdiocese was the continuing legal processes surrounding the fallout of the sexual abuse crisis in the archdiocese.
 Before his arrival, in January 2015, the archdiocese had filed for Chapter 11 bankruptcy.
 In September 2018, the archdiocese's bankruptcy-exit plan was approved by a federal judge; by the end of the year, the archbishop announced that it was officially out of bankruptcy.

 In 2019, Hebda announced that he would be calling an archdiocesan synod.
 This would be the first synod held in the archdiocese in eight decades.
-Hebda said that, "In the time that [he has] served in this archdiocese, [he has] come to believe that [the] local Church is particularly ripe for a synod".
-In a mass the following Saturday evening, Hebda formally announced that a synod would take place; two years later, at a Mass commemorating the same holy day, the synod was officially convoked.
 It culminated in June 2022 with an archdiocesan synodal assembly.
 Hebda released a pastoral letter, "You Shall Be My Witnesses", on the feast of Christ the King in 2022.